drteeth/attend-elixir-talk/slides.md

 * Is a module with a struct
 * Is backed by a GenServer and spawned lazily
-* Can be spun down after a period of inactivity
 * Allows serial access to an instance of an aggregate

 ```elixir